-- If you are the stockholder of record, please sign, date and mail the enclosed WHITE proxy card to Georgeson Shareholder Communications, Inc. in the postage paid envelope provided. - 2.
-If your shares are held in the name of a brokerage firm, bank nominee or other institution, only it can sign a WHITE proxy card with respect to your shares and only after receiving your specific instructions.
-To ensure that your shares are voted, you should contact the person responsible for your account and give instructions for a WHITE proxy card to be voted representing your shares.

-3. If you have any questions or need further assistance in voting your shares, please contact our proxy solicitor at the special telephone number reserved for Clarus stockholders provided below.
+If you are the stockholder of record, please sign, date and mail the enclosed WHITE proxy card to Georgeson Shareholder Communications, Inc. in the postage paid envelope provided.

+- 2. If your shares are held in the name of a brokerage firm, bank nominee or other institution, only it can sign a WHITE proxy card with respect to your shares and only after receiving your specific instructions.
+To ensure that your shares are voted, you should contact the person responsible for your account and give instructions for a WHITE proxy card to be voted representing your shares. - 3.
+After signing the enclosed WHITE proxy card, do not sign or return any green proxy card.
+Remember--only your latest dated proxy will determine how your shares are to be voted at the meeting. - If you have any questions or need further assistance in voting your shares, please contact our proxy solicitor at the special telephone number reserved for Clarus stockholders provided below.

-Georgeson Shareholder Communications, Inc. 17 State Street, 10th Floor New York, New York 10004 Banks and Brokers Call Collect Stockholders Call Toll Free
+Georgeson Shareholder Communications, Inc. 17 State Street, 10th Floor New York, New York 10004

+Banks and Brokers Call Collect (212) 440-9800